IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 ## **What is the file interface?**

-Mass Data Migration uses the Network File System (NFS).
+The Mass Data Migration device has shares with Network File System (NFS) and Server Message Block (SMB) enabled by default.

 <hr/>

 ## **How is the file interface used?**

 First, unlock the encryption pool.
-Then, mount the NFS share on the server that contains the data you intend to migrate.
-Begin copying your data files into the NFS share.
+Then, mount the share on the server that contains the data you intend to migrate.
+Begin copying your data files into the share.

 <hr/>